caps-tum/autopin-plus/Configuration.md

   - ```<name>.sensor = <string>``` (no default)

     This controls which sensor you want to use.
-For a list sensors available on your system run
+For a list of sensors available on your system run

     ```
     ls /sys/bus/event_source/devices/*/events/* | grep -E -v '\.(scale|unit)$'